 8 Foods to Watch Out for If You Have High Blood Pressure

-Depending on the loaf, a single slice of bread could have up to 230 mg of sodium—15 percent of the 1,500 mg daily allowance for someone with high blood pressure.
-“If you’re having a sandwich, you’ll take two slices and double that,” says Martha Gulati, MD, cardiologist at the University of Arizona and editor-in-chief of cardiosmart.org.
+Depending on the loaf, a single slice of bread could have up to 230 mg of sodium—15 percent of the 1,500 mg that is the upper daily limit recommended for someone with high blood pressure.
+“If you’re having a sandwich, you’ll take two slices and double that,” says Martha Gulati, MD, professor of medicine and the chief of cardiology at the University of Arizona (Phoenix) and editor-in-chief of CardioSmart.org.
 And if you’re having toast at breakfast, a sandwich for lunch, and a roll during dinner, those numbers could stack up fast.
 Cut out where you can, like saying no to the bread basket at a restaurant, says Dr. Gulati.
-When you do need a carb fix, look for a loaf that has 140 mg of sodium or less per serving, says Kate Patton, MEd, RD, CSSD, LD, dietitian with Cleveland Clinic’s Preventative Cardiology Services.
+When you do need a carb fix, look for a loaf that has 140 mg of sodium or less per serving, says Kate Patton, RD, Cleveland Clinic’s Preventative Cardiology Services.
 Sprouted grain breads, which stores usually keep in the freezer aisle because they have fewer preservatives, are usually a safe bet, she says.
-Learn the signs that you eat too much salt.
+(Learn the signs that you eat too much salt.)

 You might know frozen and marinated chickens have salt added, but did you know even a fresh chicken could be full of preservatives?
 “They inject saline water to make the chicken look plumper and look prettier,” says Dr. Gulati.
-That preservative doesn’t just add salt, but it also means you get a worse value because the stores weight the chicken after pumping in the water.
+That preservative doesn’t just add salt, but it also means you get a worse value because the stores weigh the chicken after pumping in the water.
 The wrapper should tell you if it’s had a saline injection, but ask the person behind the counter if you can’t find the label.
-Check out these other foods that are bad for your heart.
+(Check out these other foods that are bad for your heart.)

 Basically anything at a restaurant